Through December 2022 I again produced a 24-day advent calendar of 8x8 pixel fonts this time primarily on Mastodon.

 It's a lovely font and even has 16x16 caps for the drop-caps.
 It is modelled on a typeface called Arnold Böcklin by Otto Weisert in 1904!

-This 1984 machine had limited success in the UK as a dev host for other machines thanks to some compat (Z80+AY3) paired with fast 3" disks, large RAM, CP/M & decent IO ports.
+This 1984 machine had limited success in the UK as a dev host for other machines thanks to the familiar Z80 + AY-3-8912 paired with fast Hitachi 3" drives, generous RAM, CP/M & decent IO ports.

 This little font meant despite the same 256x192 res text would be 42 columns wide as standard compared to Speccy's 32 columns.